Tennis Elbow (cont.)

 - Loosen string tension: Higher string tension can increase the torque and vibration the arm experiences, thereby increasing the risk of injury.

-- Check racquet material: Graphite racquets and nylon strings seem to decrease the torque and vibration the arm receives, thus reducing the risk of injury.
+- Check racquet material: Graphite racquets and nylon strings seem to reduce the torque and vibration the arm receives, thus reducing the risk of a strain injury.

 - Use a tennis elbow strap or tennis elbow brace during play until completely healed.